-Cervical Posterior Foraminotomy in NYC
+Cervical Posterior Foraminotomy in New York, NY

 When a patient is experiencing neck and radiating arm pain due to a spinal disc pressing on nerve roots exiting the spine, Dr. Albert may use a cervical posterior foraminotomy to relieve the compression.